-Hólar in Hjaltadalur is such a special place in Iceland and one of the best-known historical sites here.
+Hólar in Hjaltadalur is such a special place in Iceland and one of the best-known historic sites here.
 It is very dear to us Icelanders.
 To me, it is one of the most special places in Iceland and I always stay here when travelling in this area.

 My first photo was taken on an August night when Hólar was bathed in the midnight sun.